chives-network/chivesweave/README.md

 # Contact

-If you have questions or comments about Arweave you can get in touch by finding us on [Twitter](https://twitter.com/ArweaveTeam/), [Reddit](https://www.reddit.com/r/arweave), [Discord](https://discord.gg/DjAFMJc) or by emailing us at team@arweave.org.
+If you have questions or comments about Chivesweave you can get in touch by finding us on [Twitter](https://twitter.com/ArweaveTeam/), [Reddit](https://www.reddit.com/r/chivesweave), [Discord](https://discord.gg/DjAFMJc) or by emailing us at team@chivesweave.org.

-For more information about the Arweave project visit [https://www.arweave.org](https://www.arweave.org/) or have a look at our [yellow paper](https://yellow-paper.arweave.dev).
+For more information about the Chivesweave project visit [https://www.chivesweave.org](https://www.chivesweave.org/) or have a look at our [yellow paper](https://yellow-paper.chivesweave.dev).

 # License

-The Arweave project is released under GNU General Public License v2.0.
+The Chivesweave project is released under GNU General Public License v2.0.
 See [LICENSE](LICENSE.md) for full license conditions.

-# Arweave Bug Bounty Program
+# Chivesweave Bug Bounty Program

-Arweave core team has initiated an Arweave bug bounty program, with a maximum bounty of up to USD `1,000,000`.
-The program is focused on discovering potential technical vulnerabilities and strengthening Arweave core protocol security.
+Chivesweave core team has initiated an Chivesweave bug bounty program, with a maximum bounty of up to USD `1,000,000`.
+The program is focused on discovering potential technical vulnerabilities and strengthening Chivesweave core protocol security.

-The Arweave core team puts security as its top priority and has dedicated resources to ensure high incentives to attract the community at large to evaluate and safeguard the ecosystem.
-Whilst building Arweave, the team has engaged with industry-leading cybersecurity audit firms specializing in Blockchain Security to help secure the codebase of Arweave protocol.
+The Chivesweave core team puts security as its top priority and has dedicated resources to ensure high incentives to attract the community at large to evaluate and safeguard the ecosystem.
+Whilst building Chivesweave, the team has engaged with industry-leading cybersecurity audit firms specializing in Blockchain Security to help secure the codebase of Chivesweave protocol.

 We encourage developers, whitehat hackers to participate, evaluate the code base and hunt for bugs, especially on issues that could potentially put users’ funds or data at risk.
-In exchange for a responsibly disclosed bug, the bug bounty program will reward up to USD `1,000,000` (paid in `$AR` tokens) based on the vulnerability severity level, at the discretion of the Arweave team.
-Please email us at team@arweave.org to get in touch.
+In exchange for a responsibly disclosed bug, the bug bounty program will reward up to USD `1,000,000` (paid in `$AR` tokens) based on the vulnerability severity level, at the discretion of the Chivesweave team.
+Please email us at team@chivesweave.org to get in touch.